Skip to Content

 Instead of using locally available insecticides, they use commercial-grade insecticides and even mix them on their own.

-The first step they are going to take is to take a close look around the garden in order to identify the locations of the primary nest as well as the satellite colonies, if any exist.
+The first step they are going to take is to take a close look around the garden to identify the locations of the primary nest as well as the satellite colonies if any exist.

 This is important because they are going to use this information to create a plan of action so that the entire colony is eliminated without leaving any behind.